-I have here a list of family days out that involve beer !
+I have here a list of family days out that involve beer- family friendly beer festivals to visit!
 No need to thank me…

 Interested in a family day out that’s fun for parents as well as children?
 Please find below some upcoming beer festivals which offer family fun days with everything from face painting and entertainers to ice cream.
 Do get in touch if you would like any further information or photos for publication.